 Another popular argument for taking terminal leave is that this is time off you have earned and have not taken because operations tempos were too high, you didn’t have time to take leave, or you chose to save your leave.

-The argument for selling leave: The decision to sell leave usually stems from either wanting more money, or not being able to take all of the terminal leave.
-My wife will separate from the USAF this fall (she is not retiring) and has been told by her supervision she will only be able to take 2 weeks terminal leave.
+The decision to sell leave usually stems from either wanting more money, or not being able to take all of the terminal leave.
+When my wife separated from the USAF (she did not retire), she was told by her supervision she could only take 2 weeks terminal leave.
 The rest of the leave she will have to sell.
 This is common for critically manned fields, especially for those who are not retiring.

 My brother, who is a Marine, told me their old Top would allow Marines who were separating after completing their first enlistment to take only 5 days of terminal leave no matter what.
 I guess a lot depends on the unit.

 Another reason for selling leave is to get extra money.
 If you have no immediate plans for employment following separation, or if you absolutely need the money, you can choose to work until your separation date and sell the remaining leave.
 In effect you will be getting more money than had you taken terminal leave because you would have received full pay and benefits until your separation date; the sold leave is compensation for time off you never took.